 The main differences between LTL and TL shipments are the amount of space they take up in a trailer and how they are transported.

 Truck freight shipments are larger than LTL, taking up all or most of the space on a truck.
-Contract carriers typically carry full loads and rates are negotiated per load (determined by market, supply and demand).
-Because loads are unconsolidated and the carrier picks up and drives directly to destination, transit times are often faster.
+Contract carriers typically carry full loads and rates are negotiated per load (determined by market, supply, and demand).
+Because loads are unconsolidated and the carrier picks up and drives directly to the destination, transit times are often faster.

 Parcel shipments are small, light, individually wrapped and labeled, and typically weigh 75 pounds or less.
 However, most package carriers allow shipments up to 150 pounds and 165 inches in length + girth.
 Freight, on the other hand, is any shipment that weighs more than 150 pounds and is normally boxed, palletized, or crated.

 Freight dimensions and weight should never be estimated.
 Measuring length, width, and height to the nearest inch is critical, especially for LTL shipping, as these carriers rely on exact dimensions to determine how much freight can fit on a truck.
-Incorrect or estimated measurements could result in costly carrier adjustment and other incidental freight charges.
+Incorrect or estimated measurements could result in costly carrier adjustments and other incidental freight charges.
 Just like cargo dimensions, weight must also be accurate.

 Regardless of the cargo weight or volume, you can ship your goods to other countries as long as your cargo type is not prohibited or restricted.
-Freight can be shipped by air, sea or road – depending on the freight volume, current shipping time and cost or budget, you can choose one or more freight shipping methods.
+Freight can be shipped by air, sea, or road – depending on the freight volume, current shipping time, and cost or budget, you can choose one or more freight shipping methods.

 Then, depending on the volume of goods, you can choose between FCL, LCL, FTL or LTL.
 If the volume of your goods is not enough to fill an entire container, you can opt for LCL/LTL.

 Related article: What Is Expedited Shipping & Why Would I Need It